davidschober/recipes/content/pitte-n-chiuse.md

 +++
-categories = [ "Appetizers",]
+categories = [ "Appetizers" ]
 cookTime = ""
-photo = []
+photo = [ ]
 prepTime = ""
 servings = ""
-tags = [ "Southern Italy",]
+tags = [ "Southern Italy" ]
 title = "Pitte ’N Chiuse"
+ingredients = """
+- 2 C. Flour
+- 3 T. Oil
+- 1 t.
+Salt
+- 1 C. Water
-ingredients = "- 2 C. Flour\n- 3 T. Oil\n- 1 t.
-Salt\n- 1 C. Water\n- In the meantime, chop 2 bunches Swiss Chards\n- Add 1/2 to 1 C. Raisins\n- Pinch of peperoncino \n- Salt and pepper"
+- In the meantime, chop 2 bunches Swiss Chards
+- Add 1/2 to 1 C. Raisins
+- Pinch of peperoncino
+- Salt and pepper"""
+directions = """
-directions = "- Mix together and let it rest covered\n- Let it rest a good hr, at which time squeeze out any moisture\n- Pinch off some dough and form a thin circle about 7-10 inches\n- Place a dollop of Swiss chard, wet all around and fold like a turnover \n- Bake for 30 min in 400 degree oven"
+- Mix together and let it rest covered
+- Let it rest a good hr, at which time squeeze out any moisture
+- Pinch off some dough and form a thin circle about 7-10 inches
+- Place a dollop of Swiss chard, wet all around and fold like a turnover
+- Bake for 30 min in 400 degree oven"""
+_template = "recipe_temples"
 +++